 Miscommunication in the commercial construction process can result in design or building delays, or even full-blown mistakes – all of which present costly corrections.

-In fact, a 2018 study shows workers lose almost two days per week trying to solve avoidable issues due to miscommunication, and nearly half of all construction rework is due to communication breakdowns.
+In fact, a 2018 study by PlanGrid and FMI shows workers lose almost two days per week trying to solve avoidable issues due to miscommunication, and nearly half of all construction rework is due to communication breakdowns.